hashicorp/packer-plugin-ansible/.web-docs/components/provisioner/ansible/README.md

 - `command` (string) - The command to invoke ansible.
 Defaults to `ansible-playbook`.
-If you would like to provide a more complex command, for example, something that sets up a virtual environment before calling ansible, take a look at the ansible wrapper guide below for inspiration.
+If you would like to provide a more complex command, for example, something that sets up a virtual environment before calling ansible, take a look at the ansible wrapper guide [here](#using-a-wrapping-script-for-your-ansible-call) for inspiration.
    Please note that Packer expects Command to be a path to an executable.
    Arbitrary bash scripting will not work and needs to go inside an executable script.